tablexi/nucore-open/doc/HOWTO_reservations.md

 See `OfflineReservationsController`.

+## AdminReservation

-## AdminReservation: a time slot reserved by an Admin to prevent the Instrument
+It's a time slot reserved by an Admin to prevent the Instrument from being used.
-usage

 This kind of reservations are created by Admins and prevent the instrument from being reserved by users.
 They can be scheduled and are not restricted by schedule rules.

 See `FacilityReservationsController`.

-## Daily Booking Instruments

-Instruments can have a special type of scheduling called _Dialy Booking_ which means they can only be reserved for a multiple of 24 hour blocks.

-Schedule rule checks behave different for these instruments, condition 1 turns
-into:

-1. The schedule rules allow *the start time of the time slot*

-This is verified by checking if any schedule rule covers the time slot start time, see `ScheduleRule::cover_time?`.

 ## Find next available time